This post was most recently updated on September 10th, 2019

 I have many heels, flats & sneakers that have become larger due to wear; foot shrinkage during the colder months of the year & for other reasons I just can’t seem to explain!
 And it’s always better to have shoes that fit vs. loose shoes that will impact your swagger & may result in a trip or sprain.

 Sometimes I need to make shoes smaller in width, sometimes in length.
 Some shoes that are generally all around large, require both shortening & narrowing.

 The great news is that there are so many easily accessible, low cost methods & shoe accessories to fix this little footwear conundrum, no matter what type of footwear you need to make fit you a little smaller!
 These include shoe inserts for shoes that are too big & some surprisingly simple solutions such as socks!

-I buy most of mine via Amazon or my local drugstore with most costing under $10 for a pair.
+I buy most of mine at Walmart or via Amazon or at my local drugstore with most costing under $10 for a pair.
 If you’re shopping in-store in Toronto, Shoppers Drug Mart has the lowest prices.
 If anyone knows where to get shoe repairing accessories even cheaper, let me know!

 How to Make Shoes Smaller: 6 Ways

 To make shoes smaller for my summer sandals, flats or pumps, ball of foot cushions are the most practical insole type.
 They will not only prop your foot a little higher so that the shoe’s toe straps keep your foot in place, but they add extra padding & grip under the ball of the feet.

 This prevents toes from slipping & sliding in your shoes during the warmer temperatures.
 This type of half insole works best in flats, sandals, heels & dress shoes.

 There are 2 types of ball of foot insoles that I recommend & personally use: